DKotov29/c_dns_proxy/readme.md

 This is a DNS proxy server, made with pain and a bit of c.

 Main idea: accept connections, read queries, if domain name in blacklist queried - return refused, otherwise ask top server (on code and config named as boss server) and return what it responds.
-Also, it must work good with 10k requests per seconds.